voder-ai/eslint-plugin-traceability/docs/security-overview.md

 > Note: While `check:traceability` is primarily about requirements traceability rather than security, failures in this command do block CI and pre-push because traceability is part of the projects overall quality bar.

+Generated CI and assessment artifacts (for example, files under `ci/` and `scripts/*-report.md`) are treated as **ephemeral** and must not be committed.
+This repository-hygiene rule is enforced by both `.gitignore` and the gating `npm run check:ci-artifacts` command, which fails if ephemeral outputs are accidentally added to version control.

 ## 6. Relationship to Other Security Documentation

 - **`SECURITY.md` (root)**